 Columbia County Child Support Lawyer

-Calculating New York Child Support
+Calculating Child Support in Columbia County

 Child support is due until the child reaches the age of 21, unless the child is self-supporting, joins the military, marries, or is emancipated before the age of 16.
 The support order is based on the two parents’ combined income and the number of children the non-custodial parent is responsible for.
-The court will multiply the child support percentage and the combined income and label that as the child support obligation amount.
+The court will multiply the support percentage and the combined income and label that as the child support obligation amount.

 Next, the court will divide that number by the percentage of each parent’s respective income.
 For example, the custodial parent’s income is $42,000 and the non-custodial parent’s income is $20,000.
 The combined sum is $62,000.
 This sum, $62,000, multiplied by 0.25 (or 25 percent), yields $15,500.
 Because the custodial parent’s income accounts for 68 percent of the combined income (42,000 divided by 62,000), the non-custodial parent would be responsible for paying the remaining 32 percent of the total $15,500 child support obligation, which comes to $4,960 per year, made in monthly payments.
 Additionally, the court will assess the financial needs of the child and the cost of child raising, including such factors as healthcare and childcare costs.
 For combined incomes greater than $136,000, the court will use other various methods for determining what the non-custodial parent owes.